Caffeine fuels the world’s productivity.

 Controlling our breath rate is the best way to take manual control of the PNS.

-To do this, you simply need to take slowed, rhythmic breaths.
+To do this, you merely need to take slowed, rhythmic breaths.
 One breath every 6 or 7 seconds.

 This simple process has been shown to be the key factor in practices like meditation that put us into a state of calm and clear focus.

-This is by FAR the simplest and most effective way of managing anxiety on modafinil and/or caffeine.
+This is by FAR the simplest and most effective way of managing anxiety on modafinil and caffeine.

 Is Mixing Caffeine & Modafinil Safe?